token03/osuSkinEditor/README.md

 # osuSkinEditor

-Extract the Skin Asset folder onto the desktop
+Extract the asset folder onto the desktop